launchableinc/cli/docs/resources/integrations/ctest.md

 ## Recording test results

+Run the tests with `ctest -T test --no-compress-output`.
+These options make sure the test results are written under the `Testing` directory.

 After running tests, point the CLI to your test report files to collect test results and train the model:

 ```bash